 why i started setting goals

 In 2005, my good friend and I started setting goals together as a fun activity to celebrate the new year.
 We’d meet up in December or January, chat about the highs and lows of the past year, and set goals for the upcoming year.
 I didn’t set out wanting to change my life.
 I was going through a very happy time, and this was a light annual tradition that I could share with my friend.
-It was fun, exciting, satisfying, all the good things.
+It was fun, exciting, satisfying, all good things.
 It’s only with hindsight that I realize what an important practice she initiated and how I had stumbled upon something that ended up being truly life changing.

 When I first started sharing my goals in 2012, I had trouble staying focused on what I wanted to achieve.
 It took many iterations of setting goals, not quite meeting them, and tweaking them year after year to eventually make some headway.
 Sharing my goals on YouTube gave me the chance to think through what I wanted to achieve, articulate my goals, receive feedback on them, and develop the external accountability I needed to make a solid effort to follow through.
-I started viewing myself from a new perspective — one I hadn’t really considered before as I was not particularly self-reflective at the time.
+I started viewing myself from a new perspective — one I hadn’t considered before as I was not particularly self-reflective at the time.
 I started making headway in 2014, which you can clearly see in my videos.
 I also started honing in on what truly mattered to me.
 Looking back, I never set goals relating to achievements in the professional space or growing an audience.
 Instead, I pursued self-development goals in the hopes of becoming a better person for myself and my loved ones.

 My goal setting process